Tom Cruise as Jack Reacher, badass drifter and former U.S. Army Military Police Corps officer

 As soon as photos of Cruise as Reacher hit the internet, replicas in varying degrees of accuracy and quality started popping up like this one and this one on Amazon.
 The Reacher jacket also inspired the USW Vintage Steerhide Urban Adventurer Jacket, available for $195 from U.S. Wings (as of December 2016.)
 With similar details such as the collar, inside fly, and zip side vents, the USW replica appears to be the closest approximation to Cruise’s screen jacket save for the actual jacket that was sold at auction.

-Reacher’s trip to Goodwill also yields a cotton flannel shirt in navy blue and hunter green plaid.
+Reacher’s trip to Goodwill also yields a cotton flannel shirt in navy blue and hunter green plaid similar to the classic “Black Watch” tartan plaid.
 The minimal contrast between the two dark colors delivers an understatedly rugged and muted appearance with additional structure coming from the trim fit and the tall button-down collar.

 The shirt’s spread collar buttons down on the front points and in the back center.
 It has seven black plastic buttons down the front placket with the top few undone to expose the henley underneath.
 The button cuffs are also worn undone and gently half-rolled up to reveal the henley’s cuffs.
 There is a horizontal yoke straight across the back of the shirt, and the gently curved hem is slightly longer in the front and back, but he typically wears the shirt tucked in.

 Reacher’s off-white henley undershirt falls somewhere on the ivory and bone color spectrum.
 It is a “waffle” knit thermal cotton long-sleeve shirt with three well-spaced white plastic buttons on the reinforced placket, including one on the shirt’s short crew neck collar.
 The long sleeves end in plain cuffs with no ribbing.
 The bottom hem is straight.